 - Players decide which teammate will be the primary player and which teammate will be the secondary player.
-Players should be seated with the primary player to the right of his or her teammate.
+Players should be seated with the primary player to the right of their teammate.
 Players can choose a different primary and secondary player before each match.

 Technically this rule is very important.
 In practice it never matters.
 The major practical effect is that, if the players can’t agree on something, the primary player gets to decide (see CR 805.2).
-Additionally, opponents’ attacking creatures are presumed to deal combat damage to the team’s primary player unless otherwise specified.
+Additionally, opponents’ attacking creatures are presumed to be attacking the team’s primary player unless otherwise specified.
 See MTR 4.2 for more details.

 - Players shuffle their decks.

-This means that each player is responsible for shuffling his or her own deck.
-This is consistent with each player being responsible for manipulating his or her own cards in every other way.
+This means that each player is responsible for shuffling their own deck.
+This is consistent with each player being responsible for manipulating their own cards in every other way.

 - Players present their decks to their opponents for additional shuffling.